Laharnar/Blocker/README.md

 Gameplay goals, experimentation, understanding of key time sinks in this sort of project.

---> 28.03.2020
+28.03.2020 - 03.05.2020

- In progress.

 Features:
 - [ ] offers one full simple level to beat.
-- [ ] ui, background.
+- [x] ui, background.
-- [ ] explore a few ideas around using different blocks.
+- [x] explore a few ideas around using different blocks.

+Results:

+I've created a prefab system for creating codeless games.
+It's pretty neat in some cases and in others it's pretty difficult to use because of readability and how much it's necessary to jump between the files.
+I'm thinking of creating some sort of editor for this.
+I'll add it to third stage.

+Now for game, i'm thinking of changing directions a little.
+This game wasn't really fun that much.
+I'll try something with a bit simpler rules.
+I could keep the sliders as main mechanics and maybe not go in rts.
+Maybe something simple like shield management system.

+Biggest time sunk at the moment is setting up, and especially fixing broken prefabs.
+It's flexibility is great though.

 ---